🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Ceiling swags: Sheer white chiffon or voile draped from a central chandelier instantly softens a room.

-• Chair covers + sashes: Mix matte linen covers with plush velvet bows for contrast.
+• Chair covers and sashes: Mix matte linen covers with plush velvet bows for quiet contrast.

 • Table runners: Layer a gauzy runner over a crisp white cloth to add depth without color.

-Detail shot, low angle: A clustered candle vignette with varied heights—pillar candles, slender white tapers in matte ceramic holders, and tea lights in frosted and mercury glass votives—casting a warm, romantic glow on a wintery aisle edged with glass hurricanes and sprigs of cedar.
-Photorealistic flicker, soft shadows, no people, rich bokeh.
+Low-angle detail of a clustered candle vignette with pillar candles, slender white tapers, and tea lights in frosted and mercury glass votives casting a warm glow along a wintery aisle edged with cedar.

 • Heights: Cluster pillar candles, taper candles, and tea lights for a layered glow.